WE NEED YOUR HELP TO COMPLETE THIS FILM.

-The district of Varosha, within the city of Famagusta, is located on the northeastern coast of Cyprus.
-Following the 1974 Turkish invasion of Cyprus and subsequent evacuation of Famagusta by its Greek-Cypriot residents, the Turkish army surrounded six square kilometers of the Varosha tourist resort in barbed wire and has held it as a captive ghost town ever since.
-As the inhabitants fled in haste, they left laundry hanging on the lines and half cooked rice on the stove.
-Forty-three years later, Varosha remains a shell of a once vibrant and thriving community; a mere bargaining chip for Turkey's negotiations with the Cyprus Republic.
-Its crumbling buildings are guarded by armed troops to this day, as its aging citizens await a return home.
+The district of Varosha in the city of Famagusta, is located on the northeastern coast of Cyprus, a divided island.
+Following the 1974 Turkish invasion of Cyprus and subsequent evacuation of Famagusta by its Greek-Cypriot residents, the Turkish army surrounded six square kilometers of the Varosha tourist district in barbed wire and has held it as a ghost town since.
+As the residents fled in haste, they left laundry hanging on the lines and half cooked rice on the stove.
+Forty-four years later, Varosha remains a shell of a once vibrant community; a mere bargaining chip for Turkey's negotiations with Cyprus.
+Its crumbling buildings are guarded by armed troops to this day, as its aging citizens continue to await a return home.

 Vasia Markides - Director/Producer/Cinematographer/Editor: Director of Waking Famagusta and Founder/Director of The Famagusta Ecocity Project; A painter originally, Vasia completed her first documentary short in 2008.
 Hidden in the Sand is a chronicle of her mother’s hometown under Turkish occupation, which is now off limits within the six square kilometer fenced off abandoned district of Varosha.
 Hidden in the Sand has screened in venues and festivals across the U.S., Puerto Rico, Germany, Cyprus, Turkey, Greece, France and Portugal.
 As a media maker, Vasia has worked with clients such as Oxfam America, Global Nomads Group and other human rights organizations.
 After launching the Famagusta Ecocity Project and directing a documentary about the effort, her team’s work gained worldwide media attention (CNN, BBC, Associated Press, Huffington Post, Al Jazeera, National Geographic, Boston Globe, ABC News, U.S. News & World Report, TedX Limassol & more).
 In addition to working on her personal projects, she freelances as a filmmaker and video producer mostly in Maine, New York City and Cyprus.